 16 year old Ethan Lake hopes through his music to introduce blues music more widely to his generation.
 As referenced in an August 2018 American Blues Scene feature story, Ethan is creating a fresh take on old blues by adding his exceptional guitar improvisation and powerful vocal stylings to traditional blues standards.
-His talent has captured the attention of many nationally and internationally recognized artists including Rachel Ann Morgan of the Ron Holloway Band, Memphis based Robert Allen Parker, guitarist Mick Mars of Motley Crue and Grammy Award Winner David Evans also of Memphis.
+His talent has captured the attention of several internationally recognized artists including virtuoso bluesman Eric Gales, Grammy Nominated songwriter James House (Joe Bonamassa, Rod Stewart, Joanne Shaw Taylor, Beth Hart), guitarist Mick Mars of Motley Crue and Grammy Award Winner David Evans also of Memphis.

-Ethan will be performing a 30 minute set at the 2019 Blues Foundation's International Blues Challenge Youth Showcase taking place in Memphis, TN.
-Ethan is honored to have been selected to represent the Baltimore Blues Society at the weeklong event.
+Ethan most recently performed at the 2019 Blues Foundation's International Blues Challenge Youth Showcase in Memphis, TN on behalf of the Baltimore Blues Society.